Cutuy/1fs/README.md

 File clutters & heterogeneous files created in collaborative work result in inefficient knowledge finding and obscures knowledge creation

 ## Design Principles
-  - Minimalism in up-front cost and "runtime" overhead ("before you create xxx, you must")
+  - Minimized up-front cost and "runtime" overhead for the user
-  - Freedom of knowledge organization, use of cloud drives,
+  - Maximized freedom of choice in terms of of cloud drives, directory explorer, note-taking software, etc.

 ## Objectives
 * Decluttered record keeping
+  - File and directory as unit of knowledge
-  - Versioning, Editable (DOCX) vs exported (PDF) (completeness)
+  - Basic versioning, plus support for editable (DOCX) vs exported (PDF) versions
-  - File as unit of knowledge, allowing virtual files projected from applications
+  - Allow virtual files projected from applications
-  - Allow files from multi source (local fs, cloud, web url)
+  - Allow files projected from multiple sources (local fs, cloud, web url)
 * Effective knowledge finding
-  - Personal organization vs public view of directory [*]
+  - Allow personal organization of knowledge in addition to the public view
-  - Gather files by topic, file stack, editable/exported type
-  - Browse by hierachy as if browsing a normal directory
+  - Enable "structured" file search (rather than keyword), that is search by path, by version, and by editable/exported type
+  - Allow directory browsing by dir, ls, File Explorer, etc.
-* Unlimited knowledge creation
+* Unlimited knowledge creation (Future)
-  - Integration with RCS for submodules
+  - Integration with RCS (git)
-  - Backward propagation (personal -> public)
+  - Sync back changed from personal view to public view

 ## Technical ideas
 - stack of files (group of files from all formats/versions)